FLARE 2025 - Peru

 All four workshop sessions will take place on Monday, October 27th at the University of Engineering and Technology with simultaneous English to Spanish (and vice versa) translation available for all.
 To attend the workshops, an additional fee must be paid for each session.
 Please see the table above for additional costs.

-Coffee breaks nor lunch will be provided at the workshops.
+Neither coffee breaks nor lunch will be provided at the workshops.

 Organizer: Diego Espejo, Pontificia Universidad Católica del Perú